w3c/wai-intro-wcag/content/new-in-22.md

 The 2.0 and 2.1 success criteria are exactly the same (verbatim, word-for-word) in 2.2, with **one exception**: 4.1.1 Parsing is obsolete and removed from WCAG 2.2.
 More information is in the [WCAG 2 FAQ, 4.1.1 Parsing](https://www.w3.org/WAI/standards-guidelines/wcag/faq/#parsing411).

-The WCAG 2.2 Draft provides 9 additional success criteria from WCAG 2.1.
+WCAG 2.2 provides 9 additional success criteria from WCAG 2.1.
 They are included on this page.

-### Changes to the 2.2 Draft
+### Changes to 2.2 Drafts

 Changes from the May 2023 Draft to the June 2023 publication include: